 It’s no lie that a fair amount of us work a desk job *sigh.

-And I’ve recently joined the ranks after working full time as a personal trainer for over five years (more about me here).
+And I’ve recently joined the ranks after working full time as a personal trainer for over six years (more about me here).
 The transition has been a challenging one since I’m used to being very active with training clients, teaching classes and working out twice per day.
 I haven’t officially said goodbye to the training world, but more that I’m expanding my horizons.
 As a result of my change in lifestyle I’ve had to start taking the advice that I gave my clients for years, and am now experiencing some of the challenges many of them face on a daily basis, like going to the gym after work when you’re exhausted : (

 (from a former full-time fitness girl)